 Feel calm at a teahouse in Jongno

-One of the best things to do in Seoul is to simply enjoy a cup of traditional tea.
+Can’t decide what to do in Seoul and need a break to think?
+Why not take it easy and enjoy a cup of traditional tea.
 Korean tea houses are like mini-temples.
 The interior is often light, calm and rustically beautiful.
 The tea itself is delicious, the cups and pots are artisanal and the desserts are scrumptious.

 If you are a hiker, this is the part that you’ll need to save.
 Literally translated as “big mountain in the north”, Bukhansan most definitely lives up to its name.
 It is 78.45km wide, lies within 6 different districts and even extends into the next province, Gyeonggi-do.